IUDataStructuresCourse/course-web-page-fall-2023/lab3.md

 # Lab 3: Merge Sort with Linked Lists

-## Overview
+## Background and Overview

 In this lab you are asked to implement two versions of merge sort on linked lists: one that produces a _new_, sorted list and another that works _in-place_ by changing the input list.

 Section 7.6 of the textbook describes merge sort on an array.
+You’ll need to adapt the algorithm for linked lists.
 The steps of the algorithms are

 1. Split the input sequence in half
 2. Recursively sort the two halves